Data Analytics vs Data Analysis: 5 Key Differences

 4. Different tools are needed for each

 Given the difference in the scopes and processes involved in data analytics and data analysis, separate sets of business tools are used to conduct them.
-Data analytics uses a more comprehensive set of business intelligence tools to help capture, filter, transform, process, interpret, and communicate information.
+Data analytics uses a more comprehensive set of business intelligence tools to help capture, filter, transform, process, interpret, and communicate useful information.

 All-round business analytics tools like the Python programming language, Power BI, and Tableau are especially essential to data analytics processes.